Accessibility Statement for Young lives, parenting and families (KE322)

 Apart from a printed readings booklet containing copies of longer readings (for Learning Guide activities) all of this module’s study materials are online.
 Online materials are composed of pages of text with images, and audio or video clips, most of which are less than 10 minutes long.
 All audio and video clips have transcripts/subtitles and other visual items such as diagrams, interactive media and quizzes have been made accessible.
 Online materials also include links to external resources, online forums and online tutorial rooms.

-This module provides a range of learning events including short one-to-one sessions with your AL, face-to-face meetings and online rooms.
+This module provides a range of learning events including short one-to-one online sessions with your AL and online rooms.
 Within the KE322 Learning Guides, there will be 'Inline discussions' which will involve interaction with the module author of each of the Learning Guides.
-Each face-to-face learning event offers an online alternative.
-Although not compulsory, learning events, both face-to-face and online, will help you get the most from the module.
+Although not compulsory, participating in these learning events will help you get the most from the module.

 Working with others